ssfsx17/ffpnp/Combat.md

 Boost Attack - Physical damage output is doubled.

+Boost Evasion - Evasion is increased by 50.

 Boost Magic - Magical damage output and healing is doubled.

 Brave - Physical damage output is increased by 50%, but Defense is halved.